 Write your code.

-Click the Run icon on the toolbar to have the code executed.
+Click the Run icon in the upper left corner of the cell to have the code executed.
 The result of the computation (output) will be displayed in the same cell right under the input.

-Click the + icon on the selected cell to insert a code cell below.
+Click the + icon on the selected cell toolbar.

-Press Ctrl + Alt + Enter to insert a code cell above the selected one.
+Add a code cell above the selected one

 Now that you have more than one cell in your notebook, you can reorder them:

-Press Ctrl + Shift + ↑ or Ctrl + Shift + ↓ to move the selected cell one cell up or one cell down.
+Press Control, +, Shift, +, ArrowUp or Control, +, Shift, +, ArrowDown to move the selected cell one cell up or one cell down.

 Right-click the cell and try the same actions from the cell menu.